 - 1 teaspoon lemon zest optional

-- Preheat oven to 350F and position oven rack in the middle of your oven.
-Grease and flour (or line with parchment paper) two 9-inch loaf pans.
-Or you can bake this in a 10-cup capacity bundt pan.
+- Prep oven and pans.
+Preheat oven to 350F and position oven rack in the middle of your oven.
+Grease and flour (or line with parchment paper) two 9×5-inch loaf pans.
+Or you can bake this in a 12-cup capacity bundt pan.
 I like to spray the pans first, then line the pans with parchment paper.
 And then spray one more time.
 If using a bundt pan, do NOT grease and flour until right before adding the batter.

-- In a large mixing bowl, whisk together the flour, baking powder, baking soda, and salt together in a bowl and set aside.
+- Combine dry ingredients.
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, and salt together in a bowl and set aside.

-- In another bowl, combine the lemon zest, vanilla extract and sour cream.
+- Combine sour cream mixture.
+In another bowl, combine the lemon zest, vanilla extract and sour cream.
 Set aside.

-- In a mixing bowl, with an electric mixer, cream together the butter and sugar until light and fluffy, on medium speed for about 2-3 minutes.
+- Cream butter and sugar.
+In a mixing bowl, with an electric mixer, cream together the butter and sugar until light and fluffy, on medium speed for about 2-3 minutes.
 Scrape down the bowl as needed.

-- Add the flour and sour cream mixture alternately to butter-sugar-egg mixture until uniformly incorporated- do not overmix.
+- Alternate dry ingredients and sour cream mixture.
+Add the dry ingredients and sour cream mixture alternately to butter-sugar-egg mixture until uniformly incorporated- do not overmix.
 Start and end with the flour mixture, in 3 additions.

-- Stir in the poppy seeds until evenly incorporated.
+- Add poppyseeds.
+Stir in the poppy seeds until evenly incorporated.
 Do not overmix.
 I like to stir these in with a spatula to ensure I do not overmix at this point.

-- For the glaze: Mix all ingredients until smooth.
+- Make the glaze.
+Mix all ingredients until smooth.
 You can adjust the consistency of the glaze by adding more powdered sugar, or more lemon juice.
 When bread is cooled, divide the glaze between the two breads, and pour over top of breads and serve.
 For a thicker glaze use less lemon juice.

 - Tools: microplane |Bundt pan | loaf pans | Kitchen-aid Stand mixer | metal bowls